SI1am/Sentinal/README.md

    - Open your webcam
    - Detect faces in real-time
    - Display the detected emotion and confidence score
+   - Show top 3 emotions with their confidence levels
    - Press 'q' to quit the application

 ### Training the Model